Trump administration imposes first Iran sanctions since taking office

 Iran has long rejected sanctions against its oil sector and efforts to confiscate its exports as “piracy”.

-The Treasury said the sanctions include “entities and individuals in multiple jurisdictions”, including China, India, and the United Arab Emirates.
+The Treasury said the sanctions include “entities and individuals in multiple jurisdictions”, including China, India and the United Arab Emirates.

-Thursday’s action comes two days after Trump signed an executive order to revive his pressure campaign against Iran, which he started during his first term after nixing the nuclear deal with Tehran in 2018.
+Thursday’s action comes two days after Trump signed an executive order to revive his pressure campaign against Iran, which he started during his first term after nixing an international deal with Tehran in 2018.

-The 2015 multilateral agreement, formally known as the Joint Comprehensive Plan of Action (JCPOA), saw Iran scale back its nuclear programme in exchange for lifting international sanctions against its economy.
+That multilateral agreement, formally known as the Joint Comprehensive Plan of Action (JCPOA), was struck in 2015.
+It would have seen Iran scale back its nuclear programme in exchange for lifting international sanctions against its economy.

 Biden tried to restore the deal, but multiple rounds of indirect talks with Iran failed to achieve his goal.
-That diplomatic push was derailed with the outbreak of the war on Gaza in October 2023.
+The diplomatic push was further derailed with the outbreak of Israel’s war on Gaza in October 2023.

-The former administration kept Iran sanctions in place and imposed many more penalties against Tehran.
+The former administration ultimately kept the Iran sanctions in place and imposed more penalties against Tehran.

-But Republicans often accuse Biden of failing to rigorously enforce the sanctions and halt Iranian oil sales – particularly to China.
+But Republicans accused Biden of failing to rigorously enforce the sanctions and halt Iranian oil sales — particularly to China.

-Trump’s executive order directs US officials to review and tighten the sanctions to “drive Iran’s export of oil to zero”.
+This week’s executive order from Trump directs US officials to review and tighten the sanctions to “drive Iran’s export of oil to zero”.
+The Treasury’s actions on Thursday are seen as a response to that demand.

-Despite the decree, Trump has kept the door open for diplomacy with Tehran, saying that he is willing to reach out to Iranian officials.
+Despite the renewed pressure campaign, Trump has kept the door open for diplomacy with Tehran, saying that he is willing to reach out to Iranian officials.

 “I want Iran to be a great and successful country, but one that cannot have a nuclear weapon,” the US president told reporters on Tuesday.

-Iranian leaders have repeatedly denied seeking nuclear weapons, but Tehran has been increasingly enriching uranium – the main material needed to produce a bomb – for years in response to US sanctions.
+Iranian leaders have denied seeking nuclear weapons, but Tehran has been increasingly enriching uranium — the main material needed to produce a bomb — for years in response to US sanctions.

-Israel, the top US ally in the Middle East, is widely believed to have an undeclared nuclear arsenal.
+Israel, the top US ally in the Middle East, is widely believed to have an undeclared nuclear arsenal as well.

 On Thursday, the State Department welcomed the US penalties, saying that Washington will not tolerate “destructive and destabilizing behavior”.